Do you want to find an answer to the question, “what is search engine optimization?” I’m here to help.

-We know Google indexes for mobile first.
-This means we need to create a site that performs well on mobile because that will be the most important deciding factor when Google determines how easy it is to crawl your site.
+Google indexes for mobile first.
+This means we need to create a site that performs well on mobile because that will be one of the most important factors when Google determines how easy it is to crawl your site.

 If you go into your Google Search Console, you’ll find a lot of information about what Google thinks of your site.

 With the implementation of Core Web Vitals, Google puts a lot of emphasis on page speed and usability.
-If your site loads too slow or certain elements load slowly, Google may penalize you or make it more difficult for you to outrank your competition.
+If your site or certain elements on the site load too slowly, Google may penalize you or make it more difficult for you to outrank your competition.

-Once again, the Google Search Console will provide you this information so you don’t have to go digging for a tool to tell you what your page speed is.
+Once again, Google Search Console will provide you with this information so you don’t have to go digging for a tool to tell you what your page speed is.

 HTTPS and SSL